Chicago Union Station: Architecture

 Union Station was designed by D. H. Burnham & Company (known for its lead architect Daniel Burnham, who died before construction began).
 The successor firm of Graham, Anderson, Probst and White completed the work.
 The terminal was among the first to anticipate automobile traffic; it was first designed in 1909, one year after the Model T entered production.
 It was designed with ticket offices, concourses, platforms, waiting and baggage rooms, and shops, all on a single level, meant to be easy to navigate.
 At opening, the terminal also housed a hospital, chapel, and jail cell.

 The main building, a square Neoclassical structure, takes up one city block.
 Its architectural style contrasts with modern glass-faced buildings around it.
 The station has wide porticos and large colonnades on its exterior.
 The street-level entrances utilize Indiana limestone.

-The station featured a large concourse along the river, made with marble, glass, and iron.
-Massive steel arches held up the roof, and several stairways led passengers down to the platforms.
+The station originally featured a large Beaux-Arts concourse building along the river, made with marble, glass, and iron.
+Massive steel arches held up the vaulted roof, and several stairways led passengers down to the platforms.
+The concourse was demolished in 1969 and replaced with an office tower.

 Great Hall

 At the building's center is the Great Hall, a 110 ft-high atrium capped by a large barrel-vaulted skylight.
 The 24000 sqft room has connecting lobbies, staircases, and balconies.
-Enormous wooden benches are arranged in the room for travelers to wait for connections, and two specially-designed underground taxicab drives were built to protect travelers from the weather.
-The room's columns are of textured Roman travertine marble, with leafy golden Corinthian capitals.
+Enormous wooden benches are arranged in the room for travelers to wait for connections, and two specially designed underground taxicab drives were built to protect travelers from the weather.
+The room's columns are of textured Roman travertine, with leafy golden Corinthian capitals.
 The ceilings and insets are coffered, with decorative rosettes.

-Two statues by Henry Hering —Night and Day — look down on passengers, symbolizing the 24-hour operation of the railroads.
+Two statues by Henry Hering – Night and Day – look down on passengers, symbolizing the 24-hour operation of the railroads.
 The statue Night holds an owl, while Day holds a rooster.